 Also, keep in mind that RSA is a subsidiary of Dell EMC.
 Thus, for businesses that are already heavily invested in other Dell EMC or RSA technologies, choosing RSA SecurID Suite makes sense from an integration and support standpoint.

-This is a great model for those companies that may not have the in-house staff to properly manage the analytics side of the product today, but may wish to enable it sometime in the future.
+This is a great model for those companies that may not currently have the in-house staff to properly manage the analytics side of the product but wish to enable it sometime in the future.